j3ddesign/experiment-starter/README.md

 ## Tasks

+Have a look to the 'scripts' field in package.json ;)

 ### start

-Launches a browser-sync server on port 9000 with livereload and open default browser and start watching
+Launches a browser-sync server on port 9000 with livereload, open default browser and start watching

 ```bash
 npm start